Facebook Ads Insights Tool

 Introduction

-India’s cost per lead (CPL) spent most of the year well below the global benchmark, then surged dramatically in October before easing in November.
-The underlying pattern through Q2–Q3 showed exceptionally low, stable lead costs, with standout spikes in February and an extreme outlier in October that reshaped the yearly average and volatility profile.
+India’s cost per lead story in 2025 reads like two different markets in one: nine months of low, steady CPLs followed by a dramatic Q4 spike that dwarfed global levels.
+For most of the year, India’s monthly median CPL sat far below the worldwide benchmark; then October surged to an extreme, lifting the yearly average well beyond the global norm despite an otherwise frugal run.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in India compared to the global benchmark.

 The story in the data